MiaoYuu/miaoyuu.github.io/_pages/about.md

   </div>

   <p style="line-height:1.8;">
-    My research focuses on Artificial Intelligence, digital platforms, and FinTech.
-I am particularly interested in understanding and improving human–AI collaboration in the future of work.
-    I use econometric models, field experiments, and advanced machine learning techniques to analyze real-world questions in gig economy, service operations, and digital government.
-    Currently, I use design science approaches and online experiments to study how humans interact with large language models (LLMs) in service contexts.
+    My research examines Artificial Intelligence, digital platforms, and FinTech, with a focus on human–AI collaboration and the future of work.
+I use econometric models, field experiments, and machine learning to address real-world questions in the gig economy, service operations, and digital government.
+My recent projects apply design science methods and online experiments to study how people interact with large language models (LLMs) in service contexts.
   </p>

   <p style="margin-top:22px;">
-    To learn more about my work, you can access my <a href="/cv/" target="_blank">CV</a>, or connect via <a href="https://www.linkedin.com/in/miao-y-86a492118/" target="_blank">LinkedIn</a>, <a href="https://scholar.google.com/citations?user=Psa2zHcAAAAJ" target="_blank">Google Scholar</a>, or <a href="https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=4796013" target="_blank">SSRN</a>.
+    To learn more about my work, you can view my <a href="/cv/" target="_blank">CV</a>, or connect on <a href="https://www.linkedin.com/in/miao-y-86a492118/" target="_blank">LinkedIn</a>, <a href="https://scholar.google.com/citations?user=Psa2zHcAAAAJ" target="_blank">Google Scholar</a>, or <a href="https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=4796013" target="_blank">SSRN</a>.
     <br>
-    Feel free to <a href="mailto:miaoyu@connect.hku.hk">email me</a> — I am always open to new collaborations and conversations!
+    You are welcome to <a href="mailto:miaoyu@connect.hku.hk">email me</a> if you are interested in collaboration or wish to discuss research.
   </p>

 </div>